Joyce Lee Malcolm

 Patrick Henry Professor of Constitutional Law and the Second Amendment

-PATRICK HENRY PROFESSOR OF CONSTITUTIONAL LAW AND THE SECOND AMENDMENT JOYCE LEE MALCOLM is an historian and constitutional scholar active in the area of constitutional history, focusing on the development of individual rights in Great Britain and America.
-She has written many books and articles on gun control, the Second Amendment, and individual rights.
+Patrick Henry Professor of Constitutional Law and the Second Amendment Joyce Lee Malcolm is an historian and constitutional scholar active in the area of constitutional history, focusing on the development of individual rights in Great Britain and America.
+She is the author of eight books, most recently The Tragedy of Benedict Arnold: An American Life, May 2018.
+Professor Malcolm has written many books and articles on gun control, the Second Amendment, and individual rights.
 Her work was cited several times in the recent U.S. Supreme Court opinion in District of Columbia v.
 Heller.

 Professor Malcolm has previously taught at Princeton University, Bentley College, Boston University, Northeastern University and Cambridge University.
 She was also a Senior Advisor at the Massachusetts Institute of Technology Security Studies Program, a Visiting Scholar at Massachusetts Center for Renaissance Studies, and is a Bye Fellow at Robinson College, Cambridge University.

-Her seventh book, Peter's War: A New England Slave Boy and the American Revolution, published by Yale University Press is now available.
+Her seventh book, Peter's War: A New England Slave Boy and the American Revolution, was published by Yale University Press in 2009.
+"Magna Carta in America: Entrenched," a chapter authored by Professor Malcolm, appears in Magna Carta: The Foundation of Freedom 1215-2015 (Nicholas Vincent, Third Millennium Publishing).
 Her essays have appeared in The Wall Street Journal, The Financial Times, USA Today, The Boston Globe and other newspapers.